A (Slightly) Tarnished Masterpiece

 Pictured below are the sad remains of a S&W M&P 340 revolver.
 The 340 is a J-Frame chambered in .357 Magnum.
 Its frame is an aluminum alloy infused with a small percentage of Scandium, and it weighs in at 12 ounces.

 The owner fired six rounds of .38 Special through it without issue.
 The first shot of .357 blew up the gun.
-The operator was unharmed, as all of the unpleasantness happened forward of the muzzle.
+The owner was unharmed, as all of the unpleasantness happened forward of the muzzle.

 Marketing: 1935 and Now

-When FN Herstal came out with the 5.7×28mm cartridge (and the accompanying Five-seveN pistol) a few years back, there was a bit of hand-wringing in certain circles over its ability to pierce body armor.
+When FN Herstal came out with the 5.7x28mm cartridge (and the accompanying Five-seveN pistol) a few years back, there was a bit of hand-wringing in certain circles over its ability to pierce body armor.

 Bear in mind, the 5.7mm is really a souped-up .22 WMR, not some >5000 ft/s barnburner.
 It's not the first (or only) gun made that'll punch through body armor.
 Yet, everyone got their panties in a bunch over it.